autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/server.md

 }
 ```

-This code will make sure that the dotnet application creates a web server with our
+This code will make sure that the .NET application creates a web server with our
 new `Startup` class.

 ## Try it out

 Now that we have a basic ASP.NET application setup, let's try it out.
 In the command line,
 setup the two required environment variables, `FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET`,
-and run the dotnet application:
+and run the .NET application:

 ```bash
 export FORGE_CLIENT_ID=your-own-forge-client-id